Table of Contents

 The following statements are equivalent:

-SELECT * FROM INFORMATION_SCHEMA.STATISTICS WHERE table_name = 'tbl_name
+SELECT * FROM INFORMATION_SCHEMA.STATISTICS WHERE table_name = 'tbl_name' AND table_schema = 'db_name' SHOW INDEX FROMtbl_nameFROMdb_name

 about tables in databases.